 Further study and application of the basic concepts of secured credit covered in Law 180D, 280D, 380D, 480D.
 One lecture hour a week for one semester.
 Prerequisite: Concurrent enrollment in Law 180D, 280D, 380D, or 480D.
 LAW 181C, 281C, 381C, 481C.
 Constitutional Law II.
 Emphasis on First Amendment rights, due process, equal protection, or other topics as announced.
 One, two, three, or four lecture hours a week for one semester.
 May be repeated for credit when the topics vary.
 Prerequisite: Varies with the topic.
 LAW 281R, 381R, 481R.
 Alternative Dispute Resolution.
 Advanced specialty course.
 Negotiation, meditation, arbitration, minitrial, and other means of resolving disputes short of full litigation.
 For each semester hour of credit earned, one lecture hour a week for one semester.
 LAW 281S, 381S.
 Mediation.

 Skills and techniques needed for effective negotiation and mediation.
 Two or three lecture hours a week for one semester.
 LAW 281U, 381U.
 International Dispute Settlement.
 Explores the increasing variety of techniques, norms, and institutions available to states and other actors for the peaceful resolution of international disputes.
 Two or three lecture hours a week for one semester.
 LAW 282, 382, 482.
 Conflict of Laws.

 Treatment of claims concerning breach of contract, tortious injury of person or property, ownership of land or chattels, and status, where the claims involve facts foreign to the adjudicating state; jurisdiction and enforcement of foreign judgments.
 Two, three, or four lecture hours a week for one semester.
 LAW 282C, 382C.
 Immigration and Citizenship.
 Admission, exclusion, and deportation of aliens; native-born, derivative, and naturalized citizenship.
 Two or three lecture hours a week for one semester.
 LAW 382D.
 International Trade.

 Legal principles and processes that affect both private and governmental decisions about international economic relations.
 Three lecture hours a week for one semester.
 LAW 282F, 382F, 482F.
 International Petroleum Transactions.
 International petroleum transactions in the context of a single industry: the various participants and the transactions that take place at each stage of the industry, from acquisition of development rights through exploration and production to transportation and marketing.
 Two, three, or four lecture hours a week for one semester.

-LAW 282G, 382G.
-Public International Law.

-The way international norms (treaties and customs) are created and ascertained, the role of national courts in implementing international law, the rise and fall of states for the purpose of statehood, and the legal effects of recognition.
-Two or three lecture hours a week for one semester.
+LAW 182G, 282G, 382G, 482G.
+International Law.
+Survey of the history and major principles of international law including sources and subjects of international law, the law and interpretation of treaties, the relationship between international law and United States law, and the peaceful resolution of disputes.
+Also examines a number of specific subjects including human rights, humanitarian law, international criminal law, and the use of force.
+One, two, three, or four lecture hours a week for one semester.
 LAW 282N, 382N, 482N.
 Comparative Law.

 Nature and functions of the comparative study of law; study in detail of history, territorial expansion, and basic features of the civil law.
 Two, three, or four lecture hours a week for one semester.
 LAW 282P, 382P, 482P.
 Complex Litigation.
 Advanced civil procedure course dealing with multiparty and complex cases, including problems in litigation context.
 Two, three, or four lecture hours a week for one semester.
 LAW 382R.
 International Litigation.

 Special problems of civil litigation when one or both parties are nonresident aliens, or the facts have significant international contacts, or both.
 Three lecture hours a week for one semester.
 LAW 382T.
 International Business Litigation.
 Resolution of disputes from transnational business transactions.
 International arbitration, gathering evidence abroad, and enforcement of judgments transnationally.
 Three lecture hours a week for one semester.
 LAW 283, 383, 483.
 Evidence.